|Physics and Astronomy|

 This page is a supplement to the main Physics page on plagiarism which must be read and understood by all students, including those from other disciplines.

-The following applies to help and collaboration other than between pair-programming where partners hand in work together.
+The following applies to help and collaboration in assessments, not unmarked exercises.

 There is no conceivable circumstance in which it could be considered proper to take a copy of another student's code or to give another student a copy of one's own code.
 It is acceptable, and often useful, for a colleague to look at your code for the purposes of helping you with that code, but not for helping them with theirs.